polkadot-js/api/docs/start/api.query.other.md

 The `.at` queries are all single-shot, i.e. there are no subscription option to these, since the state for a previous block should be static.
 (This is true to a certain extent, i.e. when blocks have been finalized).

 An additional point to take care of (briefly mentioned above), is state pruning.
 By default a Substrate node will only keep state for the last 256 blocks, unless it is explicitly run in archive mode.
-This means that querying state further back than the pruning period, will result in an error restuned from the Node.
-(Gnerally most public RPC nodes only run with default settings, which includes agressinbg state pruning)
+This means that querying state further back than the pruning period will result in an error returned from the Node.
+(Generaly most public RPC nodes only run with default settings, which includes agressive state pruning)

 ## State entries